 The New Jersey Health Care Subsidy Fund was established for various purposes, including the distribution of charity care payments to hospitals statewide.
 The amount of the fund allocation is based on a formula using prior-year claim data for each hospital.
-Additionally, the State of New Jersey Delivery System Reform Incentive Payment Pool (the Pool) was available to certain hospitals that were able to establish performance improvement activities in one of eight specified clinical improvement areas.
-Amounts received from the Pool are subject to the satisfaction of certain performance criteria, with adjustments to the Pool allocations processed prospectively.
-The Pool concluded on June 30, 2020.
-The State implemented a transitional program effective July 1, 2020 through June 30, 2022.
-The System received approximately \$13.2 million and \$11.9 million in 2022 and 2021, respectively, under the transitional program succeeding the Pool.
+Additionally, the State of New Jersey Quality Incentive Program (QIP) is available to hospitals that were able to establish performance improvement activities in one of eight specified clinical improvement areas.
+Amounts received from the QIP are subject to the satisfaction of certain performance criteria, with adjustments to the Pool allocations processed prospectively.
+The System recognized revenue of approximately \$11.4 million and \$13.2 million in 2023 and 2022, respectively, under QIP.

-The amounts of state subsidy and Pool funds included in net patient service revenue for the years ended December 31, 2022 and 2021 are as follows (in thousands):
+The amounts of state subsidy and Pool funds included in net patient service revenue for the years ended December 31, 2023 and 2022 are as follows (in thousands):

-2022 2021
+2023 2022

-Charity care payments \$ 41,486 43,363
+Charity care payments \$ 41,364 41,486

-Pool and transitional program payments 60,535 15,208
+Pool and transitional program payments 58,385 60,535

-\$ 102,021 58,571
+\$ 99,749 102,021